webaverse/totum/README.md

 ```

 ### Inputs
-* object with key/value pairs can be anything even an async/Promise based function
+* object with key/value pairs can be anything even an async/Promise based function.

 ### Returns
-* Based on the methods set in setAPI
+* Based on the methods used in setAPI

 ## Rollup.JS

+Totum also provides a [Rollup.JS](https://rollupjs.org/) plugin located under `plugins/rollup.js` that provides transformation, loading and resolution based on the different module/asset loaders registered in totum.

 ### Supported Loaders by totum/rollup.js